-Table 7-4 looks at several select measures of physical condition and compares them to figures for the County and State.
-The median home size in the Town of Bern is slightly larger than that of the State and County, when measured by number of rooms.
-89% of the community's housing stock is classified as being single family home, higher than figures for the County or State.
-No housing units are found in structures with over 10 units.
-Census data also indicates that nearly 7% of homes lack complete plumbing and kitchen facilities.
-These figures are higher than statistics for the County or State.
+The following table looks at several select measures of physical condition and compares them to figures for Marathon County and Wisconsin.
+The median home size in the Town of Wien is similar in size compared to the overall figures for the County and State, as measured by number of rooms.
+Nearly 98% of the community's housing stock is classified as being a "single family" home.
+That is significantly higher than overall figures for the County or State.
+At the time of the 2000 census, no homes within the Town were within structures with more than 10 units.
+Census data indicates that a small percentage of homes in the Town are lacking complete plumbing and kitchen facilities.